jnk0le/random/pipeline cycle test/README.md

 tips:

-using rev16 allows to extract middle bytes in one less cycle
+using rev16 allows to extract middle bytes in one less cycle at the cost of higher reg pressure if source register needs to be preserved

 ```
 	// 4 instr